 The results presented in this paper are preliminary for a number of reasons.
 Though consistent gains on more complex tasks have been obtained using magnitude compensation ($\gamma=1$) it is not clear whether further γ -optimisation will generalise from task to task.
 Discriminatively trained, or more complex, acoustic models can be used for this task.
 The proposed scheme can be applied using these improved generative models.
 The AURORA 2 task comprises artificially corrupted data.
-The standard issue of whether the large gains observed will map to "real" data remains to be evaluated.
+The standard issue of whether the large gains observed will map to "real" data is not clear.
 Finally SVMs were used as the discriminative classifier.
-For larger vocabulary tasks other discriminative classifiers, such as conditional augmented models (Layton and Gales, 2006), may be more appropriate.
+For larger vocabulary tasks other discriminative classifiers, such as conditional augmented models [24], may be more appropriate.
 Despite these limitations, the results indicate that good levels of performance can be obtained using noise-independent discriminative classifiers with noise-specific kernels.